Kitware/CMake/Help/manual/cmake-file-api.7.rst

     represented with forward slashes.
 It also has a ``root`` member for the absolute path to the directory containing CMake resources like the ``Modules/`` directory (see :variable:`CMAKE_ROOT`).

+  ``generator``
+    A JSON object describing the CMake generator used for the build.
+    It has members:

+    ``name``
+      A string specifying the name of the generator.
+    ``platform``
+      If the generator supports :variable:`CMAKE_GENERATOR_PLATFORM`,
+      this is a string specifying the generator platform name.

 ``objects``
   A JSON array listing all versions of all `Object Kinds`_ generated